Raikia/Recon-NG-API-Key-Creation/README-v4.8.3.md

    29. **virustotal_api** _(If using a branch with it)_ - Go [here](https://www.virustotal.com/) and click "Join our community" in the top right.
 Active the account via email, then login.
 Click your username in the top right, then click "My API Key".
 The API key will be shown.
 A "public" API will be sufficient.

-That's all the API keys for now!
-As more are added, I'll try to keep up with instructions on how to make the keys.
-If I've missed anything, please feel free to submit a pull request for fixes!